tenancy/docs/docs/hyn/5.4/installation.md

 GRANT ALL PRIVILEGES ON DATABASE tenancy to tenancy WITH GRANT OPTION;
 ```

-Make sure you configure this user as your system connection in your `database.php`.
+Make sure you configure this user as your `system` connection in your `database.php`.
-Under connections:
+Under `connections`:

 ```php
 'system' => [